 Building a full product marketplace cost

-The timeline and the cost of a full marketplace depend on the number of extra features you want to implement.
-If you need specific figures, the cost full-featured marketplace website built by the Syndicode team starts at $100,000.
+The timeline and the cost of a full marketplace depends on the number of extra features you want to implement.
+If you need specific figures, the cost of a full-featured marketplace website built by the Syndicode team starts at $100,000.

 Our team will need 9-12 months to create an online marketplace with diverse functionality.
 It will include the features discussed above, plus some functionality you may find desirable.

 If you want to know how to build a marketplace that will stand out from the competitors, you need to focus on building exceptional features to attract more users.
 They may be as follows: